andreasdominik/HermesMQTT.jl/docs/src/details.md

 the profile file `hermes_mqtt.ini.

 If you want to use the intent to swich an additional device on or off
-- firstly look in the intent `Susi:on_off` if the device is already defined in the slot type `device_list`.
++ firstly look in the intent `Susi:on_off` if the device is already defined in the slot type `device_list`.
 If not, you will have to add a new device to the values of the slot type `device_list`.
-- secondly a `my_action_on_of(topic, payload)`
++ secondly a `my_action_on_of(topic, payload)`
   function must be defined in the new skill that performs the action.
 The function must be registered to the framework by adding a `register_On_off_action(my_action_on_of)` command to `config.jl`

-The framework comes with a function `is_on_off-matched(payload, DEVICE_NAME)` which can be called with the current payload and the name (and optionally with the siteId) of the device of interest.
++ The framework comes with a function `is_on_off_matched(payload, DEVICE_NAME)`
+  which can be called with the current payload and the name (and optionally with the siteId) of the device of interest.
   It will return one of
   - `:on`, if an "ON" is recognised for the device
   - `:off`, if an "OFF" is recognised for the device
   - `:matched`, if the device is recognised but no specific on or off
   - `:unmatched`, if the device is not recognised.

 The tutorial shows a simple example how to use this functionality.